natephysics/hfcnn/README.rst

 The code is designed with modular yaml config files.
 Instead of directly modifying each file per run it's suggested to create experiments which are run.
 Experiments will use the default settings unless a setting is overrided. (see Use Example)

-By default, confg files are stored in the following directory structure:
+By default, config files are stored in the following directory structure:

 config/
     actions/

     callbacks/

     criterion/

     datamodule/

     experiments/

     filters/

     logger/

     metric/

     model/

     optimizer/

     trainer/

     config.yaml

 Each folder contains optional modules that can be called easily from the command line or an experiment.
 The core config file is the config.yaml in the root of the configs folder.